Craig Tracey: First months in office

 Tracey supports concerned groups in North Warwickshire which have campaigned against the construction of the High Speed 2 railway, which would pass through his constituency.
 In August 2015 he handed over a number of petitions to HS2 Ltd from local groups opposed to the project, as well as his own personal petition.
 He gave evidence to the House of Commons HS2 select committee in January 2016, raising concerns about the effect the railway may have on the villages of Kingsbury and Water Orton.
 However, Tracey was one of eight MPs barred from giving evidence to a similar House of Lords committee, established in 2016.
 The High Speed Rail (London - West Midlands) Bill Select Committee was set up to decide whether there should be changes to the project's detailed plans, but ruled that Tracey and other MPs could not give evidence because they would not be directly affected by HS2.

 In September 2015 he used a parliamentary debate to criticise the lenient sentences given to people convicted over fatal road accidents after a hit-and-run driver was sentenced to sixteen weeks imprisonment for failing to stop when he hit a student while driving under the influence of alcohol and drugs.
 He subsequently supported the Criminal Driving (Justice for Victims) Bill, introduced by Liberal Democrat MP Greg Mulholland.
 In September 2015 Tracey also joined Tamworth MP and fellow Conservative Christopher Pincher in giving his backing to a campaign calling for safety improvements at a notorious accident blackspot in his constituency.

 Tracey was one of 129 Conservative MPs to support a vote to leave the European Union during the 2016 European Union membership referendum.
 Following the result of the referendum, in which Britain voted to leave the European Union, Tracey welcomed the outcome, describing it as a "huge opportunity" for the UK.
 Tracey joined other Midlands Conservative MPs in paying tribute to Prime Minister David Cameron after he announced his resignation in the aftermath of the referendum.
 He gave his support to Andrea Leadsom in the subsequent Conservative leadership election to replace Cameron.

 In September 2016, Tracey wrote to the Electoral Commission calling for his constituency to be renamed North Warwickshire and Bedworth in the proposed 2018 review of Westminster constituency boundaries.
 He also urged his constituents to back the campaign: "I have always called my seat 'North Warwickshire and Bedworth' but would like the name formalised – it is only fair and right to recognise Bedworth and its residents officially."

 2017 general election

 Tracey was selected as North Warwickshire's Conservative candidate again for the 2017 general election.
 He won the seat with 26,860, increasing his majority to 8,510.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Tracey was appointed as Chief Executive Officer at Brabazon Solutions Ltd.